 Built in 1899-1900, Fort Hugonin consists of four quick-firing gun emplacements, subterranean magazines, crew shelters, and several associated buildings.
 In 1940, the fort was taken out of active service, and the guns were transferred to Strawberry Battery.
-Until 1992 one of the buildings was still in use by the Department of National Defence as a listening post to monitor ship traffic in the harbour.
-DND has since vacated the site, and the property has been declared surplus to the needs of the federal government.
+Until 1992, one of the buildings was still in use by the Department of National Defence as a listening post to monitor ship traffic in the harbour.
+The building is in poor condition and presents many safety concerns.
+The site has been declared surplus to the needs of the federal government.

-While the Province has expressed some interest in acquiring this property, in 2002 it is still administered by DND.
+While the Province has expressed some interest in acquiring this property, as of early 2004 it is still administered by the federal government.
 To that end, the Department of Natural Resources does not currently have a mandate to manage the property.
 The Department will explore options for acquiring the site on terms that are mutually agreeable to the federal and provincial governments.
 If it is acquired by the Province, Fort Hugonin will be stabilized and interpreted.